protocultor/NextBASIC-Shmup/readme.txt

 Then, %m = (16*N) + (5*A) + (2*B)

-If you ask yourself what is all of this and why it is this way, please read my guide about generating sounds through OUT commands to the PSG: https://www.specnext.com/forum/viewtopic.php?f=14&t=1796
+If you ask yourself what is all of this, why it works this way, please read my guide about generating sounds through OUT commands to the PSG: https://www.specnext.com/forum/viewtopic.php?f=14&t=1796